sherpa/sherpa/docs/models/index.rst

 with scalar parameters.)
-In practice, such mistakes are easy to spot when displaying a model; because Sherpa is meant to be a general and flexible modelling application that works with (almost) arbitrary user-defined models, the code puts as few a-priory restrictions as possible on the functions used for linking parameters.
+In practice, such mistakes are easy to spot when displaying a model; because Sherpa is meant to be a general and flexible modelling application that works with (almost) arbitrary user-defined models, the code puts as few restrictions as possible on the functions used for linking parameters.

 .. _parameter_reset: